-This page has the discussion papers on the key elements of the proposed first set of National Planning Standards which were released for feedback in May 2017.
+This page has the discussion papers on the key elements of the first set of national planning standards, when they were first proposed.
+The papers were released for feedback in May 2017.

 About the discussion papers

-We prepared a series of discussion papers on the key elements and initial thinking on the proposed first set of National Planning Standards (planning standards).
+We prepared a series of discussion papers in 2017 on the key elements and initial thinking on the proposed first set of national planning standards (planning standards).

 These discussion papers outline the context, evidence, approach and options for each planning standard.